Have you tried using coconut oil in your cooking or baking? What about on your hair or on your face?

 Works Well on Skin and Hair

 Use coconut oil as a natural moisturizer all over your body.
-Apply it on your hair to eliminate dryness and dandruff, and restore shine and fullness to damaged hair.
+Work a small amount into your hair to eliminate dryness and dandruff, and restore shine and fullness to damaged hair.
 Apply it on your face as an anti-aging lotion.
-Apply it on your feet to keep them soft, especially in the summer if you like to go bare foot or where sandals a lot.
+Rub it on your feet to keep them soft, especially in the summer if you like to go bare foot or where sandals a lot.

 Choosing the Right Coconut Oil